eldoriarpg/SchematicBrushReborn/readme.md

 All flags have a short form.

 #### Placement
-A schematic can be placed in several method.
+A schematic can be placed in several ways.
 Before a schematic is placed, we modify the origin of the schematic.
 The origin position is equal to the block you pointed at with the block.
 The origin is always at the x and z center of your schematic, but we allow you to change the y value which is most important.